joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-synchronous-database-operations.md

 <div>

-When you’re using synchronous execution mode, you don’t need to write code that listens for an event to determine when an operation completes.
+When you're using synchronous execution mode, you don't need to write code that listens for an event to determine when an operation completes.
 Instead, you can assume that if an operation in one line of code completes successfully, execution continues with the next line of code.
 Consequently, to perform an